Current Course & Application | Past Courses | Catechetical Certification | Faith Formation Trips | Library

 “'Faith Seeks Understanding': it is intrinsic to faith that a believer desires to know better the One in whom he has put his faith, and to understand better what He has revealed; a more penetrating knowledge will in turn call forth a greater faith, increasingly set afire by love.” - CCC, #158

 Some students who are interested in taking courses through ICS may want to consider working towards catechetical certification.
-This certification is helpful in preparing students for working or volunteering for the Church at the parish or in a Catholic school setting.
-The student must complete 50 hours of course work in order to receive a certificate.
-All students are certified by the bishop of the Diocese of Arlington.
+This certification is helpful in preparing students to work or volunteer for the Church at the parish or in a school setting.
+The student must complete 50 hours (see below) of course work, be striving to fully live the Catholic faith, and be committed to passing it on to others in order to receive a certificate.
+Catechetical certification is granted by the bishop of the Diocese of Arlington.

 Core courses (24 hours):

 Faith Foundations and Apologetics – PART I